 Exporting to grayscale 8 bit makes your thesis cheaper

 Some printing companies have picked up on this and have found a workaround: They will read in every single page as grayscale and you will have to tell them which pages have color on them.
-There are also nice graphic designers *cough cough* who will export all your Western Blot scans and gel photos to grayscale without you having to ask.
 However, generally speaking, the color space in which you deliver your images is your responsibility.